Back in the early days of my vegetarianism, I didn’t care about carbs and I ate falafel by the fistful.

 - 1 tsp Oregano

-In a food processor, add all other falafel ingredients and pulse until well combined.
+- In a food processor, add all other falafel ingredients and pulse until well combined.
 Transfer to your chickpea flour mixture and fold in until you see the batter coming together.
-A slightly thick batter is desireable if you want a crispier texture.
-If you'd like a bread-like waffle, add 1/8 to 1/4 cup of water to thin.
+A slightly thick batter is desirable if you want a crispier texture.
+If you'd like a bread-like waffle, add ⅛ to ¼ cup of water to thin.

-Heat your waffle iron to medium high and pour a tbsp of olive oil into the bottom well.
-This helps give you a a crisp fried texture!
+- Heat your waffle iron to medium-high and pour a tbsp of olive oil into the bottom well.
+This helps give you a crisp fried texture!

-Spoon a small portion onto the iron and cook for 5-10 minutes or until desired crisp level is met.
+- Spoon a small portion onto the iron and cook for 5-10 minutes or until the desired crisp level is met.
 Serve with herbed feta, greens, and tzatziki!